-Led by a sinister minister, a controlling religious sect called the Brethren has taken control of widow Birdy Wemys, sending her unstable son, Kenny, into a spiraling descent into madness and murder.
-No woman is safe when Kenny's religious mania overpowers him and leads to a rampage of carnage and chaos!
-Written by
+A religious sect called the Brethren has taken control of widow Birdy Wemys, sending her unstable son, Kenny, into a spiraling descent into madness.
+No woman is safe when Kenny's religious mania overpowers him and leads to murder and chaos.

 At the beginning of the movie when the young boy is baptized, the boy is placed inside the baptismal pool.
 However during one shot of the congregation shouting, he is shown completely dry, back on his pew and seconds again later he is sat in the baptismal pool.
 See more »

 5 of 7 people found this review helpful.